-Unit 4 School-assessed Task: 50%
+Unit 4 School-assessed Coursework: 10% Unit 4 School-assessed Task: 50%

 End of Year Exam: 30%

 DESIGN PRACTICES

 This unit focuses on the work of designers across relevant specialisations in product design.
 Students explore how designers collaborate and work in teams; they consider the processes that designers use to conduct research and the techniques they employ to generate ideas and design products.
 In doing this, they practise using their critical, creative and speculative thinking strategies.
 When creating their own designs, students use appropriate drawing systems - both manual and digital - to develop graphical product concepts.
 They also experiment with materials, tools and processes to prototype and propose physical product concepts.